November 2024 Results

 Methodology

-These results are based on 516 responses received from October 2 to 22 from a stratified random sample of CFIB members to a controlled-access web survey.
-Findings are statistically accurate to +/- 4.3 per cent 19 times in 20.
+These results are based on 872 responses received from November 5 to 13 from a stratified random sample of CFIB members to a controlled-access web survey.
+Findings are statistically accurate to +/- 3.3 per cent 19 times in 20.
 Every new month, the entire series of indicators is recalculated for the previous month to include all survey responses received in that previous month.
 Measured on a scale between 0 and 100, an index above 50 means owners expecting their business’s performance to be stronger over the next three or 12 months outnumber those expecting weaker performance.
 Provincial results are based on 3-months moving averages, except for PEI and NL which are based on 12-months moving averages.
 Sectoral results, except retail, are based on 3-months moving averages.
 Therefore the provincial and sectoral charts may not show the same movements as the aggregate Canada data.

 For regional information about business optimism, price plans, limitations and main cost constraints for SMEs, please visit: the Business Barometer, Retrospective.
+This information will be updated at the end of December with 2024 data.

 Andreea Bourgeois, Director of Economics